bolducke/bolducke.github.io/_projects/mti882_path_tracer.md

 ---
 layout: page
 title: MTI882 - Path Tracing
-description: Final project showcase implementing Spectral Volumetric Multiple Importance Sampling Non-Exponential Scheme (MIS NES)
+description: Final assignment of MTI-882 at ÉTS.
 img: assets/img/projects/mti882_path_tracer/thumbnail.png
 importance: 2
-category: formal education
+category: education
 ---

+## Motivation

 At École des Technologies Supérieures (ETS), I had the opportunity to take an excellent course on Path Tracing by Adrien Gruson.
 The course provided an up-to-date overview of the current development and state-of-the-art algorithms in path tracing.
 The result (in french) of the competition are available here at [ÉTS - Rendering Competition 2022](https://profs.etsmtl.ca/agruson/competition/2022/)

+## Description

+### Requirements

+* Add new features to our rendering engine
+* Compose a scene from the ground up

+## Results

+### Majors Features

-For the final project, we were asked to implement new features and compose a scene.
-My team chose to implement volumetric path tracing and a spectral volumetric rendering for heterogeneous media using NEE MIS based on [A null-scattering path integral formulation of light transport](https://dl.acm.org/doi/pdf/10.1145/3306346.3323025).
-The picture below showcases the features that I implemented with [Matthieu Beuad](https://www.linkedin.com/in/matthieu-beaud/) for our project.
+* Implemented a volumetric path tracing
+* Implemented a spectral volumetric rendering for heterogeneous media using NEE MIS based on [A null-scattering path integral formulation of light transport](https://dl.acm.org/doi/pdf/10.1145/3306346.3323025)

+### Gallery

 <div class="row-sm mt-3 mt-md-0 pb-2">
     <center>